yitaozh/yitaozh.github.io/source/_posts/1071-Greatest-Common-Divisor-of-Strings.md

 * `1 <= str1.length, str2.length <= 1000`
 * `str1` and `str2` consist of English uppercase letters.

+## Hints/Notes

+* Think about it methmatically, like str1 is k subStrings and str2 is l subStrings

 ## Solution

 Language: **C++**